Tatsi/Graphics-Projects/README.md

 ## Other algorithms

-I've also implemented for example instant radiosity (real time radiosity) algorithm, spotlight shading and shadow mapping.
+I've also implemented for example instant radiosity (real time radiosity) algorithm, spotlight shading, shadow mapping etc.

 On the basic Computer Graphics course I did all 16 assignments and the project work.
 The programming was done with Processing.